 The sight of McClane hooking up with Al Powell by phone ‘n’ fax is clearly too much for the young woman whose equipment he borrows.
 She suggests they meet later but McClane – in charge, masculine … goddamit, a cowboy – taps his wedding ring and tells her he’s after “just the fax, ma’am”.

-There’s a similar turn of events in the earlier Die Hard movie.
-McClane, getting off a plane as the film opens, catches the attention of a young flight attendant.
+There’s a similar turn of events in the first Die Hard movie, when McClane catches the eye of a young flight attendant.
 He clocks her glance and looks back … but waits until reaching the baggage carousel to light up.

 As Harmetz puts it: “Until some brave new world allows frontal male nudity, cigarettes will probably remain a handy shorthand for potency, even though, in our less subtle age, guns have taken over much of that function.”

-Presumably McClane smokes at these points because it’s easy for the plot, and because his options are limited otherwise (although, to his credit, he does cry, kind of, when he can’t avert the plane crash).
-McClane smokes, and it adds a rhythm to the film and the emotion vested in it by the viewer.
+Presumably McClane smokes at these points because it’s easy for the plot, and because as the masculine ideal his options are limited otherwise.
+Though, to his credit, he does cry – kind of – when he can’t avert the plane crash.

 The mystery of the never-ended cigarette